blazium-engine/blazium-docs/tutorials/scripting/gdscript/gdscript_basics.rst

 <https://en.wikipedia.org/wiki/Gradual_typing>`_ programming language built for Godot.
 It uses an indentation-based syntax similar to languages like `Python <https://en.wikipedia.org/wiki/Python_%28programming_language%29>`_.
-Its goal is to be optimized for and tightly integrated with Godot Engine, allowing great flexibility for content creation and integration.
+Its goal is to be optimized for and tightly integrated with Blazium Engine, allowing great flexibility for content creation and integration.

 GDScript is entirely independent from Python and is not based on it.